SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/google-source/g-suite-apps-audit-source.md

 :::

 ### Manage Third party app access
 In order to provide Sumo logic access to google services, please follow the manage third-party app access steps as follows.
-See Google's [Manage Third party App Access](https://support.google.com/a/answer/7281227#zippy=%2Cstep-manage-third-party-app-access-to-google-services-add-apps) documentation for more details.
+See Google's [Manage Third-party App Access](https://support.google.com/a/answer/7281227#zippy=%2Cstep-manage-third-party-app-access-to-google-services-add-apps) documentation for more details.
-1. In the Admin console, go to Menu —> Security -> Access and data control -> API controls.
+1. In the Admin console, go to **Menu** > **Security** > **Access and data control** > **API controls**.
-1. In App access control, click Manage Third-Party App Access.
+1. In App access control, click **Manage Third-Party App Access**.
-1. Click “Add app” and search for sumo logic o-auth client.
+1. Click **Add app** and search for Sumo Logic o-auth client.
-1. Select sumo o-auth client and click change access.
+1. Select Sumo Logic o-auth client and click **Change access**.
-1. Choose the trusted option to allow access to all google services.
+1. Choose the trusted option to allow access to all Google services.
-1. Click change.
+1. Click **Change**.

 ## Configuring a G Suite Apps Audit Source